robobrownie13/robo-ecommerce-backend/README.md

 ## Installation

 You will need mysql2, sequelize, express, and dotenv listed in the package.json.
 You will also need to download node.js and mysql.
+To run the application, create a dotenv file and input your mysql password following the .env.EXAMPLE file.
 To run the api routes, use Insomnia Core.

 ## License